 And we will look at z in a moment.

 That one is going straight up out of the top face of the cube for positive z.
 What you can see is that if you imagine the carbon 2px atomic orbital as just growing out to where the four hydrogens are, we will see that the hydrogens in positions A and B will experience the positive lobe of the carbon 2px orbital at the same moment as the two hydrogens in back labeled C and D experience the negative lobe of the carbon 2px orbital.
 And so, we give positive phase to A and B and negative phase to C and D.

 And we give them the same coefficient everywhere such that this linear combination is normalized as one-half A plus B minus C minus D.

 That is our second linear combination of hydrogen orbitals.
-And this one has been so generated as to match the nodal property of the carbon 2px orbital, the key feature of which is that it is everywhere positive along positive x and everywhere along negative x it is negative.
+And this one has been so generated as to match the nodal property of the carbon 2px orbital, the key feature of which is that it is everywhere positive along positive x, and everywhere along negative x it is negative.
 And the 2py orbital of carbon has the property that everywhere in the plus y region of space, it is positive, so that C and B will be associated with a positive sign for this linear combination.

 And the 2py orbital is negative everywhere along negative y, back here.
 And that is where hydrogens A and D are located.
 So, A and D will carry a negative sign for this new linear combination, which is one-half of minus A plus B plus C minus D.

 This is just one way of writing down the picture that we see here.
-And there is only one left to be generated from the nodal properties of the carbon 2pz orbital which has its positive node oriented along positive z and its negative lobe oriented along negative z, and it has the xy plane as a nodal surface.
+And there is only one left to be generated from the nodal properties of the carbon 2pz orbital, which has its positive node oriented along positive z and its negative lobe oriented along negative z, and it has the x,y-plane as a nodal surface.

 And so, therefore, hydrogens A and C will carry a positive sign because they are oriented and located in the plus z region of space.
 Whereas, hydrogens B and D are located in the negative z region of space, so they will carry a negative sign.
 And that one can be normalized also with a normalization coefficient of one-half.

 And, so we took four atomic orbitals, and we are constructing from them four linear combinations of those four atomic orbitals.
-I want to emphasize what I have written here, which is that with the coordination system we have chosen and in this high tetrahedral symmetry the carbons 2px, y and z orbitals are identical.
+I want to emphasize what I have written here, which is that with the coordinate system we have chosen and in this high tetrahedral symmetry, the carbons 2p x, y and z orbitals are identical.

 And, just like in a carbon atom floating free in space, they are degenerate.
 That means they have the same energy.
 And so we will talk about orbitals in atoms being degenerate in a moment.

-But we find that the 2px, y and z orbitals on that carbon are going to have the same energy and they are degenerate.
+But we find that the 2p x, y and z orbitals on that carbon are going to have the same energy, and they are degenerate.

 And the molecular orbitals constructed from them in this tetrahedral system will have the same property.

 They will be degenerate.
 So, something that is occasionally associated with high symmetry is multiple MO degeneracy.
 Next, knowing what our carbon atom atomic orbitals are and knowing also what our four linear combinations are of the hydrogen 1s orbitals, we can now allow them to interact in ways that are either bonding or antibonding.
 And they interact, of course, according to their nodal properties.

 Those linear combinations that have the same nodal properties as a particular carbon atom atomic orbital will lead to a bonding interaction and an antibonding interaction.

 And we have an eight orbital problem, so we better see eight energy levels appearing in our molecular orbital energy level diagram for this methane molecule.